Program

 Friedrich Conzen Haus - St. Joachim

 Endoscopic submucosal dissection has an extremely long learning curve.
-This course shows you how to apply the interventional technique and safely achieve your therapeutic goal.
-The focus of the course is on practical exercises using biomodels.
-Only here can human conditions be simulated.
+This course will show you how to use the interventional technique and safely reach your therapeutic goal.
+The focus of the course is on practical exercises on the biomodel.
+Only here can the conditions in humans be simulated.

-Teamwork is crucial for applying this technique.
-Therefore, you can register for the course together with your endoscopy assistant.
+Teamwork is crucial for the application of the technique.
+That is why you can register for the course together with your endoscopy assistant.

 Instructors: